ayushinav/Porosity.jl/docs/src/intro/getting_started.md

 ## Dimensions

 Dimensions for all the rock physics types follow the broadcasting rule, that is, if there are two parameters, one with shape `(11,1)` and other with `(1, 4)` then the output/s will be of `(11, 4)`.
 This is useful when you want to get the output for multiple values.
-You can obviously iterate but broadcasting would be usually faster, eg. :
+You can obviously iterate, but broadcasting would be usually faster, e.g.:

 ```@example rp_intro
 T = (600:100:1600) .+ 273.0